 4. Termination of the Agreement

-This Agreement shall be valid for a period of _____ years (_____) from the date of signing, unless otherwise specified, the confidentiality obligations shall remain in effect indefinitely even after the termination of this Agreement.
+This Agreement shall be valid for a period of 10 years (Ten years) from the date of signing, unless otherwise specified, the confidentiality obligations shall remain in effect indefinitely even after the termination of this Agreement.
 The Receiving Party shall continue to maintain the confidentiality of any personal data processed as required by applicable law.

 5. Return or Destruction of Confidential Information